mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 Enum, default: *none*.
 Designate additional conditions for *Slave*-status, i.e qualified for read queries.

 Normally, a server is *Slave* if it is at least attempting to replicate from the master candidate or a relay.
-The master does not even need to be writable. *slave_requirements* sets additional conditions for a slave server.
+The master candidate does not necessarily need to be writable, e.g. if it fails its *master_conditions*. *slave_conditions* sets additional conditions for a slave server.
 This setting is an enum, allowing multiple conditions to be set simultaneously.

 The available conditions are: